sqshq/sampler/README.md

 - Adjust components size and location on UI

 ## But there are so many monitoring systems already
-Sampler is by no means an alternative to full-scale monitoring systems, but rather easy to setup development tool.
+Sampler is by no means an alternative to full-scale monitoring systems, but rather an easy to setup development tool.

 If spinning up and configuring [Prometheus with Grafana](https://prometheus.io) is complete overkill for you task, Sampler might be the right solution.
 No servers, no databases, no deploy - you specify shell commands, and it just works.